 Pat Teitzel (509) 793-2179

+Daneen Berry-Guerin (509) 793-2182

-email: off@bigbend.edu
+ema il: off@bigbend.edu

 The Business Medical Services program includes courses of study for students interested in pursuing a career in medical support services or in a medical office setting.
 Students may complete the two-year program as outlined or one or both certificates.
 Students completing a two-year program will receive an Associate in Applied Science degree.
-Some of the courses have been articulated with various medical programs at Wenatchee Valley Community College.
+Some of the courses have been articulated with various medical programs at Wenatchee Valley College.